 Data loggers can help identify any temperature deviations that occur during transportation, enabling the operator to take corrective action before the product is compromised.

 Before any temperature-controlled transport can take place, there are several steps that need to be taken to prepare the goods for transportation.
-Firstly, the product needs to be stored at the correct temperature before it is loaded onto the transport vehicle.
+Firstly, fuel card the product needs to be stored at the correct temperature before it is loaded onto the transport vehicle.
 This is essential to ensure that the product is transported within the desired temperature range.

 Furthermore, it is important to ensure that the packaging and insulation are appropriate for the product being transported.
 For example, perishable goods such as food or pharmaceuticals require specialised packaging to prevent spoilage or degradation during transportation.